wvreeven/PyLX200Mount/README.md

 In the menu to the top left, select `Observing Tools` and enable `Telescope Control`.
 Enter the IP address and port as indicated above.
 Toggle the switch to the right of `Link`.

-Stellarium may complain about the current time now being right.
-I am working on that.